turingschool/front-end-curriculum/projects/dog-party-js-edition.md

 - Using your terminal, create a directory called `dog-party`
 - Inside of your `dog-party` directory, create a sub-directory called `images`
 - Also create three files called `index.html`, `styles.css`, and `main.js`
-- You will also need to [download the assets](https://drive.google.com/drive/folders/0B_lPnjyMN6-CamRRV0xPRmZNOFU?usp=sharing) and insert them into your `images` directory
+- You will also need to [download the image assets](https://drive.google.com/drive/folders/0B_lPnjyMN6-CamRRV0xPRmZNOFU?usp=sharing) and insert them into your `images` directory

-**Note: Do not use CSS `flex-box` or `grid` for this project (If you don't know what this is, no worries!
+**Note: DO NOT use CSS `flex-box` or `grid` for this project (If you don't know what this is, no worries!
 You'll learn more about these techniques in the coming weeks!)**

 ## Basic Project Requirements